pyeventsourcing/esdbclient/docs/api/observability.md

 # Observability

-This guide explains how to export telemetry data from the Python clients.
+This guide explains how to instrument and export telemetry data from the Python clients.

 ## Introduction